giuseppesalvi/website-screenshot-and-code-getter/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is part of my Master's Degree thesis in Computer Engineering at Politecnico di Torino.
+This project is a part of my Master's Degree thesis in Computer Engineering at Politecnico di Torino.
-The goal is to have a tool able to extract easily screenshots and code from websites, to create a Database, that will be used later in a Machine Learning task.
+The tool can automatically extract screenshots and code from websites while minimizing the noise in the extracted textual files and the number of resources.

+This automated pipeline can be utilized to generate a dataset comprising pairs of website code and images, which can be used for subsequent machine-learning tasks.

+The main repository of the Thesis can be found at [webUI2ode](https://github.com/giuseppesalvi/webUI2code).
 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com)
  -->
 <p align="right">(<a href="#readme-top">back to top</a>)</p>